 History Graph: Enable an interactive visualization of your components’ availability history.

-Component History: Displays a table of components’ historical metrics for the selected period.
+Component History: Display a table of components’ historical metrics for the selected period.

 Past Incidents: Display past incidents for the selected period.